 Moana Vā collective launches safe space for Pacific Rainbow community

-Arcadia, Buddle Findlay, C1 Espresso, Catalytic Foundation, Census - Stats NZ, Core Education, Christchurch Pride, Christchurch City Council, Christchurch NZ, Christchurch Foundation, Creative NZ, Cross Polynate, Community Organisation Grants Scheme, Dept of Internal Affairs, Embassy of Netherlands, Fuimaono Karl Pulotu-Endermann, Hāpai Te Hauora, Life in Vacant Spaces, Manalagi Project, Mapu Maia - Tanoa Grant, Mene Solutions, Ministry for Pacific People, Mind the Gap, Pan Pacific Nurses, Pacific Sisters, Pegasus Health, Rata Foundation, RJ McKenzie, Rule Foundation, Seven Siblings, Tangata Atumotu Trust, Tagata Moana Trust, Te Ora Hou Ōtautahi, Te Pūtahitanga o Te Waipounamu, Te Whatu Ora, Wayne Francis Trust, Wynne Williams, and Vaka Tautua Canterbury
+Arcadia, Buddle Findlay, C1 Espresso, Catalytic Foundation, Census - Stats NZ, Core Education, Christchurch Pride, Christchurch City Council, Christchurch NZ, Christchurch Foundation, Creative NZ, Cross Polynate, Community Organisation Grants Scheme, Community Capacity Accounting, Dept of Internal Affairs, Embassy of Netherlands, Fuimaono Karl Pulotu-Endermann, Hāpai Te Hauora, Human Rights Commission, Life in Vacant Spaces, Manalagi Project, Mapu Maia - Tanoa Grant, Mene Solutions, Ministry for Pacific People, Mind the Gap, Nevertheless, Pan Pacific Nurses, Pacific Sisters, Pegasus Health, Rata Foundation, RJ McKenzie, Rule Foundation, Seven Siblings, Tangata Atumotu Trust, Tagata Moana Trust, Te Ora Hou Ōtautahi, Te Pūtahitanga o Te Waipounamu, Te Whatu Ora, Wayne Francis Trust, Wynne Williams, and Vaka Tautua Canterbury

 We welcome any donations.
 Donations can be made via bank transfer, account number: Moana Vā society account - 12-3149-0370775-00.
 All donations made to us are tax deductible as we are a registered charity #CC61186.
 If you would like to donate via bank card you can donate through out Ko-Fi page here